 Meghan Cooling PhD

 Monica Gruber leads our programme.
-Since 2008 Monica has contributed to various invasive ant activities in Australia, New Zealand, Tokelau, Kiribati, Samoa, French Polynesia and Fiji.
+Since 2008 Monica has contributed to various invasive ant-related activities in Australia, New Zealand, Tokelau, Kiribati, Samoa, French Polynesia and Fiji.
 Monica oversees the MFAT funded Activity Building resilience to biosecurity threats from invasive ants throughout the Pacific.
 She conceived of and led the development of the Pacific Invasive Ant Toolkit and Coconut Pests and Diseases Toolkit.
 Monica is also Ecology and Environment Programmes Manager at Victoria Link Limited, a role that involves extending Victoria University's research in the Pacific.

 Professor Phil Lester is the group's Principal Scientist.
 Phil works on the population dynamics, ecology and control of social insects (ants, bees and wasps).
 Phil's work on invasive ants in the Pacific began in Tokelau in 2002.
 He leads the Novel Invertebrate Pest Control Technologies programme in the National Science Challenge.
 Phil’s research goals include developing socially acceptable, cost-effective, and targeted next-generation technologies, tools, and strategies to control invertebrate pests in natural and production ecosystems to protect taonga species and minimise risk to production.

 Meghan Cooling's PhD investigated population declines of yellow crazy ants.
 She has worked on ecological field surveys in Hawaii, Canada, New Zealand and Australia.
 Meghan plays a major role in the on-going development of the Pacific Invasive Ant Toolkit.
 She has also assisted with ant control work in Tokelau and a socioeconomic analysis of invasive ants.
 Meghan now works as an entomologist in Calgary, Canada.

 Ganges Lim's PhD research at Victoria University of Wellington focuses on functional ecology and biodiversity in coastal plants.
 Having spent more than a decade as a teacher and curriculum developer, Ganges will be helping to develop educational resources for use in the Pacific, around the theme of 'People in their environment'.

 Evan Brenton-Rule completed his PhD at Victoria University of Wellington, combining research on invasive species, biosecurity and law.
 He has assisted with workshops and ant control work in Tuvalu and Tokelau, and contributed to the Pacific Invasive Ant Toolkit.
 Evan is now working at the New Zealand Ministry of Primary Industries.